wp-plugins/ebook-store/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 2.9 =
+* Fixed some css issues, hiding the preview link when no book is uploaded for preview.

 = 2.8 =
 * Fixed issue where PayPal sent multiple IPNs for the same order, resulting in order multiplication.